 Make Sure You Buy And Hold For The Long Term

-If you buy property and a recession hits, you’ll be fine so long as you keep paying your mortgage and property taxes.
-If you buy your property with cash, you probably don’t have anything to worry about unless the property took all the cash you had.
+However, if you do buy property and a recession hits, you'll be fine so long as you keep paying your mortgage and property taxes.
+If you buy your property with cash, you probably don't have anything to worry about unless the property took all the cash you had.

 Life goes on as usual during a recession.
 Recessions generally only last between 6 – 18 months anyway.
 Sometimes, by the time you realize you're in a recession, it's already over.